CircuitSetup/SID_old/README.md

 If your SID is connected wirelessly, this option has no effect.

-##### &#9654; IP address of TCD
+##### &#9654; IP address or hostname of TCD

 If you want to have your SID to communicate with a Time Circuits Display wirelessly ("BTTF-Network"), enter the IP address of the TCD here.
 Do NOT enter a host name here.
+If your TCD is running firmware version 2.9.99 or later, you can also enter the TCD's hostname here instead (eg. 'timecircuits').

 If you connect your SID to the TCD's access point ("TCD-AP"), the TCD's IP address is 192.168.4.1.